Heather Graham: The Hangover and after (2009–present)

 In 2012, she was a member of the jury of the 15th Shanghai International Film Festival.

 In 2014, she starred in the second adaptation of the V. C. Andrews novel Flowers in the Attic on the Lifetime network.
 She played the character of Corrine Dollanganger, an evil mother who locks her four children in an attic to receive an inheritance from her dying father.
 Graham also appeared in two TV films sequels based on the V.C.
 Andrews' series: Petals on the Wind and If There Be Thorns, continuing to play the role of Corrine Dollanganger.
 She appeared in the final season of Californication as the mother of David Duchovny's long-lost son.

+In 2015, she provided the voice and motion capture performance of Jessica Rose in Call of Duty: Black Ops III in the Zombies mode map, "Shadows of Evil".

 In 2018, she co-starred in the David Cross dark comedy series Bliss, which was released by the BritBox streaming service.
 It starred Stephen Mangan as Andrew, a fraudulent travel writer, who struggles to maintain long-term relationships with two partners, Kim (Graham) and Denise (Jo Hartley), who are not aware of one another.

 In 2023, Graham starred as Charlotte Sanders in the Netflix Christmas-themed film Best.
 Christmas.
 Ever! alongside Brandy Norwood, Jason Biggs and Matt Cedeño.

-Graham wrote, directed, and starred in Chosen Family, which was set for release in 2024.
+Graham wrote, directed, and starred in Chosen Family, which was released in 2024.

 Activism

 Besides her acting work, Graham is also an activist who serves as a public advocate for the nongovernmental organization (NGO) Children International.
 She stated that what she likes about Children International is that "you are helping a child have a better life.
 It's great for that child to know that someone who lives in another country cares about them".
 Graham works with the Cambodian Children's Fund, also an NGO, which provides supplies and education, and campaigns to stop slavery.
 "There's a lot of human trafficking in Cambodia," Graham has said.
 "Women are dying because they don't have $15 to give birth in a hospital.
 The [Children's Fund] provides free education, clean water and healthcare for communities...
 We're creating future leaders who will be able to help themselves."

-In 2007 she supported the climate change campaign Global Cool and appeared in Shekhar Kapur's short film Global Cool alongside Sienna Miller.
+In 2007, she supported the climate change campaign Global Cool and appeared in Shekhar Kapur's short film Global Cool alongside Sienna Miller.